 Jason regularly evaluates patent rights and renders opinions with respect to invalidity, infringement, freedom-to-operate issues, and design-around options.
 He also prepares and prosecutes domestic and international patent applications and manages domestic and international patent portfolios.
 He has experience handling patent disputes and drafting intellectual property licensing agreements.

-Jason's technical experience broadly covers many electrical, software, and mechanical areas, including wireless telecommunications, FinTech, healthcare IT, image processing and projection, Internet applications, semiconductor devices, medical devices, energy production, hydrocarbon extraction, financial services software, predictive modeling, construction machinery, and autonomous vehicles.
+Jason's technical experience broadly covers many electrical, software, and mechanical areas, including wireless telecommunications, artificial intelligence, machine learning, FinTech, healthcare IT, image processing and projection, Internet applications, semiconductor devices, medical devices, energy production, hydrocarbon extraction, financial services software, predictive modeling, construction machinery, and autonomous vehicles.

 Jason was recommended by Legal 500 US in 2017 in the area of Patent Prosecution.